SankeerthBoddu/ha-rustdesk-server/README.md

 RustDesk clients, so your remote desktop traffic stays on infrastructure you control.

+**No License Required:** Unlike the RustDesk Server PRO version, this add-on bundles the free, open-source version of RustDesk Server.
+You do not need any paid license or subscription to run this relay for your personal devices!

 The public RustDesk servers are intended for testing and research; they are not sized for production traffic.
 Self-hosting gives you: